-Both Ebola virus and Lassa virus are classified as a Biosafety level 4 (BSL-4) Category A agent with bioterrorism potential because of the severity of infection, the risk of aerosol-transmitted laboratory infections, and the lack of approved treatment options.
+Both Ebola virus and Lassa virus are classified as Biosafety level 4 (BSL-4) Category A agents with bioterrorism potential because of the severity of infection, the risk of aerosol-transmitted laboratory infections, and the lack of approved treatment options.
 Both viruses are also two of only eight pathogens that the World Health Organization considers to be of the highest priority, as they are “likely to cause severe outbreaks in the near future, and for which few or no medical countermeasures exist”.
-While more than 10,000 people died from Ebola during the West African epidemic, it is estimated that tens of thousands of individuals die from Lassa fever each year.
+While more than 10,000 people died from Ebola during the West African epidemic, it is estimated that tens of thousands of individuals die from Lassa each year.
 These numbers are likely underestimated, as the healthcare infrastructure in the affected countries is extremely weak, surveillance almost non-existent, and most patients never present in the hospital.

-Despite the high case fatality rates of hospitalized Ebola and Lassa fever patients, high seroprevalence rates in endemic areas suggest that human interaction with these viruses may be more frequent than generally acknowledged.
-Serosurveys performed to investigate population-wide exposures to Ebola virus and Lassa virus in West Africa have consistently found high levels of seropositivity to both viruses.
-The exposure rate for Lassa virus has been reported to be between 20-50%, whereas the level of exposure to Ebola virus – before the 2013-2016 Ebola virus disease epidemic – was estimated to be around 10%.
-These levels are much higher than one would expect for highly pathogenic viruses, but it is unclear whether these high rates are due to subclinical infections with Ebola virus and Lassa virus, false positives, infections with benign variants, or cross-reactivity to other viruses.
+Despite the high case fatality rates of hospitalized Ebola and Lassa patients, high seroprevalence rates in endemic areas suggest that human interaction with these viruses may be more frequent than generally acknowledged.
+Serosurveys performed by VHFC scientists to investigate population-wide exposures to Ebola virus and Lassa virus in West Africa have consistently found high levels of seropositivity to both viruses.
+The exposure rate for Lassa virus has been reported to be between 20-50%, whereas the level of exposure to Ebola virus – before the 2013-2016 Ebola epidemic – was estimated to be around 10%.
+These levels are much higher than one would expect for highly pathogenic viruses, but it is unclear whether these high rates are due to subclinical infections with Ebola virus and Lassa virus, false positives, infections with benign variants, or cross-reactivity with other viruses.

 Why study viral hemorrhagic fevers?